emmahodcroft/emmahodcroft.github.io/lab-funding.md

 I want to help by [funding a global sequencing network]() $ I want to help by [funding a lab]() $$

+# Survey results

+Of 9 responses:

+- 50% have not applied for funding
+Reasons for not applying (could select 4):
+- 5/9 said they don't have time due to their current SARS-CoV-2 work
+- 4/9 said the money could not come quickly enough

+When asked to choose the top 3 reasons that would influence applying for funding:
+- 9/9 said shorter applications (<= 5 pages for main proposal)
+- 7/9 said faster turn around for review & money receipt
+- 5/9 said funding for 'past work' - work done on SARS-CoV-2 in the past 3 months

+All were interested in hearing about opportunities to apply for fast-track, short-application funding.
+- 4/9 said allowing non-group leaders to apply *and* 3rd party assitance to fill out applications